-When members of our community write in with these, frankly, heartbreaking stories, it feels heartless to ask back, "Have you reported this to Fix My Street?" knowing full well that many of our community members have already made requests and have had their representative come along and circle the cracks in the footpaths, only to watch the paint fade away without the problem being addressed-or sometime later being patched up temporarily in a way that will probably require further action down the track.
+When members of our community write in with these frankly heart-breaking stories, it feels heartless to ask back, "Have you reported this to Fix My Street?" knowing full well that many of our community members have already made requests and have had their representative come, circle the cracks in the footpaths, only to watch the paint fade away without the problem being addressed-or sometime later being patched up temporarily in a way that will probably require further action down the track.
 We all receive these emails from members of our community and, as Mr Milligan points out, they all ultimately end up in Ms Cheyne's inbox.

-I will acknowledge a recent story.
-My wife made a Fix My Street request just the other day relating to cracks in the footpath near our home in Dickson, because we have a six-month-old in a pram, and you feel like it is a bit of a war zone moving around, and that she might not stay in the pram.
+Now, I will acknowledge a recent story.
+My wife made a Fix My Street request just the other day relating to cracks in the footpath near our home in Dickson because we have got a six-month-old in a pram, and you feel like it is a bit of a warzone moving around, and that she might not stay in the pram.
 There was someone there the next day to circle the cracks and the next day after to fix them.
 So, credit where credit is due.
 It sounds like the work that has been happening is making an improvement-unless they saw the last name, and there was a conflict of interest!

 I would say, though, that many of the people who email all of us in here feel that Fix My Street, as it operates currently, is not necessarily reliably fixing our streets.
 Members of our community should not feel they have to constantly badger the government and their elected representatives for something which should really be an essential service.
-It is encouraging to hear from the minister about the work that has been happening in this area, and to have already seen the overwhelmingly positive response already expressed in the chamber to Mr Milligan's motion.

-I thank work crews for their efforts as conveyed by Ms Cheyne today in increasing the responsiveness of the system as it stands.
-Having an accessible cityscape is really the bare minimum and it is one of the things that most directly impacts the wellbeing of Canberrans in their everyday lives.
+So, it is encouraging to hear from the minister about the work that has been happening in this area, and to have already seen the overwhelmingly positive response already expressed in the chamber to Mr Milligan's motion.
+I thank work crews for their efforts as conveyed by Ms Cheyne today for increasing the responsiveness of the system as it stands.
+Having an accessible cityscape is really the bare minimum and is one of the things that most directly impacts the wellbeing of everyday Canberrans in their everyday lives.

-With that in mind, I thank Mr Milligan for bringing this important motion forward, and I hope this inquiry helps to bring about positive change in how the Fix My Street system works.
+With that in mind, I thank Mr Milligan for bringing this important motion forward, and I hope this inquiry helps bring about positive change in how the Fix My Street system works.

-MR MILLIGAN (Yerrabi) (11.21), in reply: In closing, I want to thank all the members that have spoken today on this important matter, and I want to acknowledge Ms Cheyne's enthusiasm for, hopefully, seeing an inquiry.
-I think the community will have that same level of enthusiasm, too, because it will give them an opportunity to provide feedback in relation to the online tool Fix My Street.
-They are frustrated.
-They are frustrated that they lodge issues, and they seem to go unresolved.
-There is no ability, either, to see what issues have been lodged, and no doubt that may contribute to the overwhelming number of requests that have been sent through Fix My Street that are repeat requests on the same matter.
+MR MILLIGAN (Yerrabi) (11.21), in reply: Just in closing to the motion, obviously I want to thank all the members that have spoken here today on this important matter, and I want to acknowledge Ms Cheyne's enthusiasm towards hopefully seeing an inquiry.
+Because I think the community will have that same level of enthusiasm too, because it will give them an opportunity to provide feedback in relation to the online tool, Fix My Street.
+Because they are frustrated.
+They are frustrated that they lodge issues, and then they seem to go unresolved.
+And there is no ability either to see what issues have been lodged, and no doubt that may contribute to the overwhelming number of requests that have been sent through Fix My Street that are repeat requests on the same matter.